 And there’s the rub! say too many who otherwise support these policies.
 We could never convince our leaders that they should support such radical plans!
 If you don’t actually support these progressive goals yourself, that’s one thing; I’m not talking to you here, and I don’t consider liberal opinion disseminators like Nicholas Kristof and his ilk progressive allies after articles like the one I criticized last month.
-(Perhaps these folks have themselves used these goals as their own sky pie to herd the masses along and are now alarmed that we’re actually serious about them.
-I dunno, I don’t hang out in their circles.)
+(Perhaps the reason that such columnists call progressive goals “pie in the sky” is that they’ve been using these goals as their own celestial pastry to bring their readers along and are now alarmed that we’re actually serious about them.
+But I dunno, I don’t hang out in their circles.)
 But many people who I know actually support these policies nevertheless are convinced we live in a country of ever-ascendant right-wingers and see no room or reason even to try.

 This is not only wrong (see, for instance a February poll by Vox suggesting broad support for Bernie’s proposals); it’s also dangerous defeatism.
-And parsing the success of those very right wingers who scare us so much shows us why.
+And if we look closely at the success of those very right wingers who scare us so much, we can see why.

-A central concept underlying the growth of the plutocratic deregulating antidemocratic movement is the Overton Window.
+It comes down to this thing called the Overton window.
 This bit of political theory comes from the Mackinac Center for Public Policy, which SourceWatch describes as a right-wing pressure group established by activists seeking to promote free market, pro-business policies.
-What they called the Overton Window, after one of the think tank’s vice presidents, refers to the small section of the overall range of all conceivable policies, from one extreme to the other, that are deemed acceptable by mainstream voters and that, therefore, a politician can support and still survive the next election.
+What they called the Overton window (after one of their vice presidents) refers to the small section of the overall range of all conceivable policies, from one extreme to the other, that mainstream voters deem acceptable and that, therefore, a politician can support and still survive the next election.
 The image at left gives you an example of what this means.
-If you shift the position or size of the window, represented in teal in the graphic, you change what is politically possible.
+If you shift the position or size of the Overton window, represented in teal in the graphic, you change what is politically possible.

 This is what the Right has been doing over the past few decades.
 With funding from the Koch Brothers and Michigan plutocrats, the Mackinac Center has normalized and pushed ideas that would have been seen as crazy not so long ago.

 And look at what the Right’s version of idealism has achieved.
-Not so long ago, the goal of making Michigan—Michigan!
-We named a freeway after Walter Reuther!—a Right-to-Work-For-Less state would have been considered among the most egregious of celestial pastries.
-The Emergency Manager law that brought us the suspension of democracy that led to the poisoning of Flint represent another realization of the Right’s wildest dreams.
+Not so long ago, the goal of making Michigan (Michigan!
+We named a freeway after Walter Reuther!) a Right-to-Work-For-Less state would have been considered among the most egregious of celestial pastries.
+The Emergency Manager law that suspended democracy and led to the poisoning of Flint represents another realization of the Right’s wildest dreams.
 I’m sure you can think of plenty of other noxious right wing pies, but I’ll stop before I depress everyone.
 The point is, Republicans haven’t sat there and said, gee, we’d like to do this, but people aren’t on our side.
-They went out there and shifted the window of discourse.
+They went out there and shifted the Overton window.

 I’d wager that the Right’s willingness to champion their goals has even helped mobilize their voters, giving them a reason to get excited and come out to vote in midterm elections.
 The Democratic Party, meanwhile, has hunkered down and trembled under the banner of “no, we can’t,” trying to position itself as a defender of a status quo in which many voters, including plenty of moderates, see cracks.

-Bernie Sanders’ campaign has already been a tremendous success, because he’s opened the Overton Window on the left.
+Bernie Sanders’ campaign has already been a tremendous success, because he’s opened the Overton window on the left.
 Progressive economic goals are now back inside of it.
 But this won’t go any further without a fight, and I’m not talking about the one with the Right.
-I’m talking about the alumni of the Democratic Leadership Council and their elite allies — the ones who closed the left side of the Overton Window in the 1990s — who are telling us that economically progressive goals are forever out of reach.
+I’m talking about the alumni of the Democratic Leadership Council and their elite allies—the ones who pulled the shade over the left side of the Overton window in the 1990s—who are telling us that economically progressive goals are forever out of reach.
 No, we can’t.